cloudlinux/cloudlinux-doc/docs/command-line_tools/README.md

 :::warning Warning!
 selectorctl command line tool is not supported in the new Python Selector.
+You can use cloudlinux-selector command line tool instead.
 :::

 Below, there is a list of commands hoster and end user can run in a command line.